Applied Microbiology International

 Applied Microbiology International, formally known as the Society for Applied Microbiology (SfAM), is the oldest microbiology society in the UK founded in 1931.
-Its object is to advance for the benefit of the public the science of microbiology in its application to the environment, human and animal health, agriculture and industry.
+Its objective is to advance for the benefit of the public the science of microbiology in its application to the environment, human and animal health, agriculture and industry.
 Applied Microbiology International is an active member of the Royal Society of Biology, and the Federation of European Microbiological Societies.
-The Society's current president is Professor Brendan Gilmore.
+The organisation's current president is Professor Jack Gilbert.

 Publications

-The society is responsible for the publication of five academic journals:
+The organisation is responsible for the publication of three academic journals: